Chemotherapy: Alkylating Agents (carboplatin, cisplatin, lurbinectedin)

 Cisplatin side effects

 Cisplatin may cause side effects.
-Common side effects (experienced by greater than approximately 30 percent of patients receiving cisplatin) include nausea, vomiting, kidney toxicity, blood test abnormalities (lowered amounts of magnesium, calcium, and/or potassium), low white blood cells (increasing the risk of infection), high frequency hearing loss, and low red blood cells (anemia).
+Common side effects (experienced by greater than approximately 30 percent of patients receiving cisplatin) include nausea, vomiting, kidney toxicity, blood test abnormalities (lowered amounts of magnesium, calcium, and/or potassium), low white blood cells (increasing the risk of infection), high frequency hearing loss, low platelets (increasing the risk of bruising and bleeding), and low red blood cells (anemia).
 Less common side effects occurring in approximately 10-29 percent of patients include peripheral neuropathy, loss of appetite, taste changes, increases in the enzymes that measure liver function, and hair loss.
 Fertility may also be affected by cisplatin.
 For most people side effects from cisplatin are reversible and tend to go away after treatment is finished.
 However, some side effects may not go away or may appear later on after treatment is finished.3 Tell your healthcare provider about all conditions, medications, and health history before beginning treatment with cisplatin.

 Lurbinectedin (ZepzelcaTM) is an alkylating agent that is a small cell lung cancer (SCLC) treatment option used for adults whose cancer has progressed while on or after taking platinum-based chemotherapy.
-It is used for SCLC that has metastasized (spread) to other parts of the body as a second-line treatment.
-Lurbinectedin is the first second-line treatment for SCLC approved in almost 25 years.5
+It is used for SCLC that has metastasized (spread) to other parts of the body as a second-line treatment.5

 Lurbinectedin side effects